top of page

 5. Youthful Offender Act

-If you were convicted of an offense sentenced under the Youthful Offender Act, and five years have passed since the completion of your sentence, you may be eligible for expungement.
+If you were convicted of an offense sentenced under the Youthful Offender Act, and 5 years have passed since the completion of your sentence, you may be eligible for expungement.
 However, this provision does not apply to offenses involving the operation of a motor vehicle, criminal domestic violence, or Fish, Game, and Watercraft violations.

 At The Chambers Law Firm, we understand the intricacies of South Carolina's expungement laws and can provide you with comprehensive guidance and representation.
 Our aim is to help you leave your past behind and move forward with a clean record.